-In order for CSU IP to consider various student requests or exceptions to academic policy, students will be asked to submit a form and possibly documentation to support the request.
+In order for CSU IP to consider various student requests or exceptions to academic policy, students must submit a form and documentation, if applicable, to support the request.

 Academic forms mentioned in this publication can be found in the student's "Academic Toolkit" located in the Attached Documents or Learning Content section of their online CSU IP portal ".
 Forms include (but are not limited to):